 After getting your college degree, you try hard to get a job and become “independent.”
 But unconsciously you still believe that life is not your responsibility.
 If something wrong happens, others should come to your rescue:

 - A right-wing political leader

 - A caring cousin

 The “who” doesn’t matter.
 But someone must be there.

 This false ‘hope’ that somebody will come to your rescue keeps you intoxicated for years.

-Most of us live intoxicated by this unconscious belief all our lives.
+Most of us live by this unconscious belief all our lives.
 Only lucky few realise that no one is coming to rescue them.
-And with this realisation comes heartbreak.
+And with this realisation comes heartache.

 Does that mean you were living in the dark all these years?

 The answer is “yes.”

 “So there’s no hope?”